GaryMcD/Learning-Rust-A-Lesson-in-Humility/02_I_Can_Write_a_Function/README.md

 10
 ```

 Okay, that "worked".
-It didn't compile and freak out.
+It didn't compile and freak out. :relieved:

 The documentation did say that bytes may not be what we expect.
 In this case it returned five values even though I only typed in four.
 My initial thoughts are that `Rust` either encodes some bits at the front or end of the `String` value or the fifth `bytes` is actually the encoding for when I pressed enter on my keyboard.
 Let's look up these values in UTF-8.

-Google Search: "`84 UTF-8`".
+:mag: Google Search: "`84 UTF-8`".
 The second result at the time I searched was this reference [Charset.org](https://www.charset.org/utf-8).
 Comparing the 5 results my code printed with the chart at the website indicates what is printed is the decimal value, and that the fifth `bytes` is the line feed (user pressing enter).

 | Dec | Hex | UTF-8 Hex | Char | Unicode description |
 | :-: | :-: | :-------: | :--: | :-----------------: |